sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 Helm organizes applications in so-called charts, which contain parameters you can set during installation.
 By default, helm (v3) is not configured to search any remote repository for charts.

 Until recently, there was repository called `stable` on [github.com](https://github.com/helm/charts/tree/master/stable) where most of the relevant community helm charts where maintained.
-Hover it was moved to a `deprecated` status and over time, most charts migrated to custom repositories and can be found on [helm/artifact hub](https://artifacthub.io/).
+However it was moved to a `deprecated` status and over time, most charts migrated to custom repositories and can be found on [helm/artifact hub](https://artifacthub.io/).

 So as a first step, visit the [artifact hub](https://artifacthub.io/) and take a look around.
 For this exercise, we are looking for a chart called `chaoskube`.
 Go ahead and look it up.

 Found it?
-Check the gitHub [page](https://github.com/linki/chaoskube) for a detailed description of the tool.
+Check the GitHub [page](https://github.com/linki/chaoskube) for a detailed description of the tool.

 ## Step 3: install a chart
 The [chart's page on artifact hub](https://artifacthub.io/packages/helm/cloudnativeapp/chaoskube) gives you all the information you need, in order to install the chart.

 To fulfill the prerequisites, you have to add the chart's repository to your local helm's repository list.
-The commands can be found, when you click the `install` button in right upper corner of the page.
+The commands can be found, when you click the `install` button in the right upper corner of the page.
 They look like this:

 ```bash
 helm repo add cloudnativeapp https://cloudnativeapp.github.io/charts/curated/